 We have a set quiet time every evening.
 This is usually just before dinner, where the children all sit and do a silent activity for 10-15 minutes or longer, depending on how in to it they are.
 By sitting in silence, it allows us to clear our heads and truly start to relax and destress.
 I hate to say it, but the obvious highlight of my day is our mandatory quiet time.
 The children are so focused on getting their individual things done, not only that, they use it as a time read, write or just spend time alone.
 All of which are things that have helped them as far as independence (they no longer whine so much when they don’t have someone to play with).

 Walk it out

-Our walks are for listening rather than talking.
-Listening for the sounds of the birds, the wind in the trees is something that I consider a luxury.
-Growing up in the country these are all sounds that I am accostumed too, however, I never really appreciated the “sounds” until we started doing our walks.
+One of the our five year-old’s favorite part of evening walks is listening for the sounds of the birds, the wind in the trees is something that my husband considers a luxury having grown up in Chicago.
+For me, growing up in the country these are all sounds that I am accostumed too, however, I never really appreciated the “sounds” until we started doing our walks.
 This is something that I want my children to learn to appreciate as they get older as well.

 Take a drive

 This may not seem like a typical activity to relax or destress, however, if you’ve ever driven in the car and listened to soft music-do you not feel relaxed?
 We like to take impromptu drives at night, as it seems to make the kids feel better (and it often puts them to sleep).
-We don’t always play music, sometimes we just sit in silence (yes, even the kids).
+We don’t always play music, sometimes we just sit and talk or tell corny jokes.
 These drives are a highlight for the kids.
-These don’t happen as often as I would like…because you know-gas prices (currently $2.04/gal here).
+These don’t happen as often as I would like…because you know-gas prices (currently $2.33/gal here).